Below is a guide to everything you need to consider when starting your own sportswear brand.

 The average and terrible factories will market themselves and it’s pot luck finding a suitable factory that will deliver what you expect.
 Cost is only one aspect of sourcing your product and so many start-up brands are focused purely on this point, but the cost is negated if the product is late or poor quality.

 Finding a factory that can produce to your exacting specifications, on time and at the right cost is key to successfully launching your brand.
-Get this wrong or choose your supplier based on cost alone will ultimately result in disaster.
+Getting this wrong or choosing your supplier based on cost alone will ultimately result in disaster.

 Just like the labour that will produce your garment, you need to source in the same manner the fabrics and components that make up your garments.
 It’s pointless finding a great quality factory and then produce garments made from inferior fabric or components.

 Again there are good mills, average mills and terrible mills.

 Once your products have been produced, you need to ship these from the factory to your warehouse.
 You will need to set up an import VAT account and find a freight forwarder that will manage the shipment from the factory to your front door.